dvklopfenstein/biocode/README.md

 # [SAVE NET NEUTRALITY](https://github.com/save-net-neutrality)
-**Feb 21, 2018: The FEC has overturned net neutrality.**
+**Feb 21, 2018: The FEC overturned net neutrality.**
 Call your state attorney general; Ask that they work to block the order from taking effect.

-**Apr 21, 2018: Deadline for Congress to vote to overturn the decision**
+**Apr 21, 2018: Is the deadline for Congress to vote to overturn the decision**
 Call your representatives.
-Ask then to vote to overturn the demise of net neutrality.
+Ask them to vote to overturn the demise of net neutrality.

 # biocode repository
 Contains various links